ASP.NET Web Pages (Razor) FAQ

 You do not need WebMatrix in order to create ASP.NET Web Pages applications.
 You can use also Visual Studio, or use a text editor to create pages.
 (See next question.)
 However, the tools in WebMatrix make it easier to create and test your pages.

 Conversely, you can use WebMatrix to create websites other than ASP.NET Web Pages applications.
 For example, you can create applications based on open-source frameworks like PHP, WordPress, DotNetNuke, Joomla!, and Drupal.

-No. You can use Visual Studio 2010 or later to work with ASP.NET Web Pages sites.
+No. You can use Visual Studio 2013 to work with ASP.NET Web Pages sites.
 Visual Studio gives you many of the features of WebMatrix, plus additional ones like debugging.

 If you don't want to use either WebMatrix or Visual Studio, you can install the component products individually using Microsoft Web Platform Installer.
 You need the following products:

 - ASP.NET MVC 5 (which installs the ASP.NET Web Pages framework as well)